TritonDataCenter/sdc-cloudapi/docs/index.md

 At this point you could delete your other key from the system; see [Cleaning Up](#cleaning-up) for a quick example.

-You cannot manage the SSH keys of machines with a `brand` of `kvm`.
-Virtual Machines are static, and whatever keys were in your account at machine creation time are used, provided the OS inside KVM is a *nix.
+You cannot manage the SSH keys of instances with a `brand` of `kvm`.
+Hardware virtual machines are static, and whatever keys were in your account at instance creation time are used, provided the OS inside KVM is a *nix.

 ## Creating Analytics